ebshimizu/stats-of-the-storm/docs/hots-replay-data.md

 # Heroes of the Storm Complete Replay Data Reference
-This document details the location and type of every useful piece of data in the Hereos of the Storm replay files to the best of the community's knowledge.
+This document details the location and type of every useful piece of data in the Hereos of the Storm replay files to the best of the my knowledge. - Falindrith

-Note: exact access methods may be a slightly different than the js implementation right now as I am working off of my hacked together python parsing script -Falindrith

 ## Common Elements
 In this document, fields with `[]` at the end indicate that the element in question is an array,